skynet-guide/docs/docs/renting/renting-on-sia.en.md

 And your file has now been uploaded to the decentralized web!

-For more info read around the site or check out the [Sia Discord](https://discord.com/invite/sia), we’re always here to help!
+For more info read around the site or check out the <a href="https://discord.com/invite/sia" target="_blank" rel="noopener noreferrer">Sia Discord</a>, we’re always here to help!

 *Written by: Covalent, Last Edit: April 14, 2021*